-54. On information and belief, other CBP Field Offices also implemented the Turnback Policy.
+- 54. On information and belief, other CBP Field Offices also implemented the Turnback Policy.
 Although certain port directors periodically suspended the Turnback Policy, they never abandoned it.
-Moreover, direct turnbacks of asylum seekers - via misrepresentations about the availability of asylum, intimidation, and coercion, among other tactics - continued in practice even during periods of formal suspension of the policy.
+Moreover, direct turnbacks of asylum seekers-via misrepresentations about the availability of asylum, intimidation, and coercion, among other tactics-continued in practice even during periods of formal suspension of the policy. - 55.
+Evidence that a border-wide Turnback Policy was authorized at the highest levels of CBP, including by Defendant and now-Commissioner Kevin

-1 55.
-Evidence that a border-wide Turnback Policy was authorized at the highest levels of CBP, including by Defendant and now-Commissioner Kevin McAleenan, exists as of November 2016.
-In an email communication dated 3 November 12, 2016, the Assistant Director Field Operations for the Laredo Field 4 Office instructed all Port Directors under his command to follow the mandate of 5 the then-CBP Commissioner and Deputy Commissioner: 6 7 At the request of C-1 [then CBP Commissioner R. Gil Kerlikowski] 8 and C-2 [then CBP Deputy Commissioner Kevin McAleenan], you are to meet with your INM [Instituto Nacional de Migración, 9 Mexico's immigration agency] counterpart and request they control 10 the flow of aliens to the port of entry.
-For example, if you determine that you can only process 50 aliens at a time, you will request that 11 INM release only 50.
-12 If INM cannot or will not control the flow, your staff is to provide the 13 alien with a piece of paper identifying a date and time for an 14 appointment and return then [sic] to Mexico.
+McAleenan, exists as of November 2016.
+In an email communication dated November 12, 2016, the Assistant Director Field Operations for the Laredo Field Office instructed all Port Directors under his command to follow the mandate of the then-CBP Commissioner and Deputy Commissioner:

+At the request of C-1 [then CBP Commissioner R. Gil Kerlikowski] and C-2 [then CBP Deputy Commissioner Kevin McAleenan], you are to meet with your INM [Instituto Nacional de Migración, Mexico's immigration agency] counterpart and request they control the flow of aliens to the port of entry.
+For example, if you determine that you can only process 50 aliens at a time, you will request that INM release only 50.

+If INM cannot or will not control the flow, your staff is to provide the alien with a piece of paper identifying a date and time for an appointment and return then [sic] to Mexico.
 This is similar to what San Diego is doing.
-We understand the alien may express a fear of 15 returning to Mexico and we will address as the situation dictates.41 16 56.
-This email directive was promptly implemented by the Laredo Field 17 Office, which encompasses the Brownsville, Del Rio, Eagle Pass, Hidalgo, Laredo, 18 Progreso, Rio Grande, and Roma, Texas POEs and covers nearly 400 miles of the 19 Texas-Mexico border.
-According to an internal email dated November 22, 2016, 20 "Our instructions from Service Headquarters and LFO [Laredo Field Office] is that 21 we will only accept 'what we can handle/process'.
-All others will be turned back 22 to Mexico with an appointment date/time if possible."
-Other email correspondence 23 from CBP officials at the Laredo, Hidalgo and Roma POEs indicates that 24 individuals turned back did not receive appointment notices.
-25 26 An email sent the following day clarified that this directive was to apply only to Central Americans.
-In practice, however, individuals of many other 27 nationalities have also been affected.
+We understand the alien may express a fear of returning to Mexico and we will address as the situation dictates.

+56. This email directive was promptly implemented by the Laredo Field Office, which encompasses the Brownsville, Del Rio, Eagle Pass, Hidalgo, Laredo, Progreso, Rio Grande, and Roma, Texas POEs and covers nearly 400 miles of the Texas-Mexico border.
+According to an internal email dated November 22, 2016, "Our instructions from Service Headquarters and LFO [Laredo Field Office] is that we will only accept 'what we can handle/process'.
+All others will be turned back to Mexico with an appointment date/time if possible."
+Other email correspondence from CBP officials at the Laredo, Hidalgo and Roma POEs indicates that individuals turned back did not receive appointment notices.

+57. The directive was memorialized in a memorandum from the Laredo Field Office dated January 13, 2017.
+The memorandum directs that "metering"

+An email sent the following day clarified that this directive was to apply only to Central Americans.
+In practice, however, individuals of many other nationalities have also been affected.